City of Oxford and District Tramways

 Horse tram drivers and conductors

-A conductor and a driver with double-deck Horsecar No 9 at the Kingston Rd terminus — photo undated, but probably taken in the late 1880s.
+A conductor and a driver with double-deck Horsecar No 9 at the Kingston Road terminus — photo undated, but probably taken in the late 1880s.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.

 An enlargement of the above photograph showing the crew, both of whom are wearing informal attire.
 Neither man is wearing a municipal licence badge.